alainmbebi/MT-FW/README.md

 This repository contains the R code and data accompanying the manuscript:

-> **Dissecting the genetic architecture of multi-trait plasticity across crops.**
+> **Dissecting the genetic architecture of multi-trait plasticity across crops**

-The pipeline estimates genotype **plasticity slopes** with single-trait and multi-trait Finlay–Wilkinson (FW) regression — the latter built on non-negative matrix decompositions, namely the classical non-negative matrix factororization (NMF) and the non-negative principal component analysis (PCA) of the multi-trait phenotype matrix;
+The pipeline estimates genotype **plasticity slopes** with single-trait and multi-trait Finlay–Wilkinson (FW) regression, with the latter building on non-negative matrix decompositions, such as: the classical non-negative matrix factororization (NMF) and the non-negative principal component analysis (NNPCA) of the multi-trait phenotype matrix;
 and then determines the genetic architecture of those slopes in GWAS using FarmCPU from GAPIT 3.